Tuesday March 7, 2017

 Ultimately, it's up to the specific consumer to choose which option suits their needs best, but there’s really no need to pour your money down the drain.
 In our extensive personal experience when discussing how to clean a bong or pipe, specialty 420 cleaners and iso are practically indistinguishable in effectiveness, making iso the obvious choice considering the difference in price.

-The availability of iso is also a big factor as well.
+The availability of iso is also a big factor to examine.
 Head shops are awesome to visit, but they don't always have the most accessible hours.
 Isopropyl alcohol is available at many 24-hour retailers, so you never have to worry about running out or not being able to grab some in a pinch.
 On top of the difference in price and availability, iso is also much more discreet than 420 cleaners, which are clear indicators of someone's marijuana consumption.
 If you're trying to keep your stoner lifestyle on the DL, then iso is the product for you.